Skip to main content

 GRI 2-16 Communication of critical concerns

 See stockholder engagement information in our most recent Proxy Statement.
-AT&T is not able to provide further data as it is confidential.
+AT&T is not able to provide further data as requested, as it is confidential.

 GRI 2-17 Collective knowledge of the highest governance body